sematic-ai/sematic/docs/container-images.md

 # Sematic and Container Images

-When Sematic runs your code in the cloud (in other words, when you are using `CloudResolver`), it does so in a Docker container.
+When Sematic runs your code in the cloud (in other words, when you are using `CloudRunner`), it does so in a Docker container.
 Your code and all its dependencies need to be in that Docker image for it to run.

 Where does this Docker image come from?
 There are a few options, but a general